 First picture: From left to right: Lin MacMillan Club Chair, Liz Barker and Kirsty Smith

 Second picture: From left to right Kirsty Smith, John Barrett and David & Judy Steel.

-Charlie Scott (left) and Martin Veart.
+Charlie Scott (left) and Martin Veart

-Lin Macmillan chaired this very successful meeting.
+Lin Macmillan chaired a very successful meeting.
 The discussion was led by Charles Scott, ARCST, BSc, MIMech E, FICE, a retired consulting engineer, and Martin Veart, BSc (Geology), currently studying for an MSc at Heriot-Watt.
 Both have had a vast experience in the energy industry.

 They decided to present this paper for discussion as a result of their concern at the lack of understanding of energy matters, both among politicians and the general public.
 Energy is a difficult and complex subject but it requires a better understanding of the whole range of sectors to ensure that the correct decisions are taken for the future of the country.

 The U.K. Government has made two major policy decisions in the past two years which in the coming years will have a massive impact on all energy sectors and in particular the electricity sector.
 The policies are: